DouweHorsthuis/Interpolating-channels-between-different-cap-sizes/README.md

 ### Future steps
 Ideally we want to test this funtion on a group of datasets to see if there is an issue and if it changes the data in a significant way.

-### Please let me know if you have any suggestion on how to make this function better
+### Please let me know if you have any suggestion on how to make this function better or if you want to help and update the function to include more cap sizes

 <!-- LICENSE -->
 ## License